 Try to stay flexible.
 Just because it looks or sounds like something ‘belongs’, it doesn’t necessarily mean it does.
 There may be a better solution if you try it another way.
 This could be as simple as rotating a jigsaw piece or flipping a sentence back to front.
 But if it still doesn’t ‘fit’, don’t try to shoehorn it in.

 Know when to move on

-The same applies if you’re struggling to locate an elusive piece or conjure up a particular word/phrase.
+This advice applies whether you’re struggling to locate an elusive piece or conjure up a particular word/phrase.
 Rather than battling on and growing ever more frustrated, move on to another section.
-The difficult bit will still be there when you revisit it, but you may have some new ideas or inspiration by then.
+The difficult bit will still be there when you revisit it, but hopefully you’ll have some new ideas or inspiration by then.